 A UE authentication response xIRI is generated when the IRI-POI present in the UDM detects that the UDM received an authentication info request for the target UE from the HSS or AUSF and an authentication info result is sent.

 A start of interception with already registered target xIRI is generated with the IRI-POI in the UDM detects that interception is activated on a identifier that has existing registration context information at the UDM.

+A ProSe target identifier deconcealment xIRI is generated when the IRI-POI in the UDM detects that the UDM has responded to a request from the NF consumer (i.e. the 5G PKMF) to perfrom SUCI to SUPI deconcealment for a ProSe remote UE.

+A ProSe target authentication record is generated when the IRI-POI present in the UDM detects that the UDM has responded to an authentication request from the AUSF for a ProSe remote UE.

 ******* END OF FIRST CHANGE*******